Restoring Life-Giving Water to Chiwaukee Prairie

 “Groundwater modeling done by the U.S. Geological Survey predicts that development of the land west of Chiwaukee Prairie could have dropped groundwater levels in the fens and wet prairies by as much as several feet, threatening some exceptional wetlands and rare native plants,” Miller says.

-Over the past 5 years, with support from our members, TNC has worked with local landowners to acquire 150 acres west of the State Natural Area.
+Beginning in 2012, with support from our members, TNC has worked with local landowners to acquire 150 acres west of the State Natural Area.
 While the land contains a few acres of healthy wetland, many were damaged or destroyed when a network of drain tiles and ditches was constructed by previous landowners to move water off the property.
 Much of the land has also become overrun by invasive trees and brush.

 Starting in January 2019, TNC launched a major restoration effort to remove the invasive trees and brush, restore wetlands and a more natural surface and groundwater flow, and replant the land to native prairie grasses and wildflowers.